UKCloud/documentation/articles/vmware/vmw-how-find-ip-addresses.md

 ## Overview

-To route traffic to your external network (for example internet, PSN), you need to know your  external IP addresses.
+To route traffic to your external network (for example the internet or PSN), you need to know your  external IP addresses.

 ## Finding your allocated external IP addresses